History of male homosexuality: Ancient Greece

 Greek men had great latitude in their sexual expression, but their wives were severely restricted and could hardly move about the town unsupervised if she was old enough that people would ask whose mother she was, not whose wife she was.

 Men could also seek adolescent boys as partners as shown by some of the earliest documents concerning same-sex pederastic relationships, which come from Ancient Greece.
 Though slave boys could be bought, free boys had to be courted, and ancient materials suggest that the father also had to consent to the relationship.
 Such relationships did not replace marriage between man and woman, but occurred before and during the marriage.
 A mature man would not usually have a mature male mate (though there were exceptions, among whom Alexander the Great); he would be the erastes (lover) to a young eromenos (loved one).
-Dover suggests that it was considered improper for the eromenos to feel desire, as that would not be masculine.
+Kenneth Dover suggests that it was considered improper for the eromenos to feel desire, as that would not be masculine.
 Driven by desire and admiration, the erastes would devote himself unselfishly by providing all the education his eromenos required to thrive in society.
 In recent times, Dover's theory suggests that questioned in light of massive evidence of ancient art and love poetry, a more emotional connection than earlier researchers liked to acknowledge.
-Some research has shown that ancient Greeks believed semen to be the source of knowledge and that these relationships served to pass wisdom on from the erastes to the eromenos.